What is a Demand-Side Platform (DSP): The Complete Guide

 There are two demand-side platform types:

-• Self-serve: allows advertisers to create and maintain ad campaigns without assistance, giving advertisers full control over campaign execution and reducing overhead costs.
+• Self-serve: This allows advertisers to create and maintain ad campaigns without assistance, giving advertisers full control over campaign execution and reducing overhead costs.

 Full-service DSPs are best for companies with large budgets wishing to outsource their campaign work.